ramyaragupathy/microsites/README.md

 ### Creating a new Country Page

-1. Create new `country.md` file in the `_partner` folder.
+1. Create new `country.md` file in the `country` folder.
 Rename according to the country and how you want the URL to look.
-For example, `my-new-partner.md` will have the url `missingmaps.org/partners/new-country`.
+For example, `my-new-country.md` will have the url `missingmaps.org/countries/new-country`.
 Use dashes `-` instead of underscores.

 2. All country page data is contained within the yml frontmatter.
 Copy and paste the `country-example.md` file.
 Edit all variables with new partner information.
 This repo has been set up with Prose.io to make this easier.
 [You can edit the yml frontmatter there as well](http://prose.io/#MissingMaps/partners/).
 See Updating Partner Information below for details on each variable.